Central Plaza (Hong Kong): Triangular shaped floor plan

-The building was designed to be triangular in shape because it would allow 20% more of the office area to enjoy the harbour view as compared with a square or rectangular shaped buildings.
+The building was designed to be triangular in shape because it would allow 20% more of the office area to enjoy the harbour view as compared to square or rectangular shaped buildings.
 From an architectural point of view, this arrangement provides better floor area utilisation, offering an internal column-free office area with a clear depth of 9 to 13.4 m and an overall usable floor area efficiency of 81%.

 Nonetheless, the triangular building plan causes the air handling unit (AHU) room in the internal core to also assume a triangular configuration.
-With only limited space, this makes the adoption of a standard AHU not feasible.
+With only limited space, this makes the adoption of a standard AHU infeasible.
 Furthermore, all air-conditioning ducting, electrical trunking and piping gathered inside the core area has to be squeezed into a very narrow and congested corridor ceiling void.

 Super high-rise building

-As the building is situated opposite to the Hong Kong Convention and Exhibition Centre, the only way to get more sea view for the building and not be obstructed by the neighbouring high-rise buildings is to build it tall enough.
-However, a tall building brings a lot of difficulties to structural and building services design, for example, excessive system static pressure for water systems, high line voltage drop and long distance of vertical transportation.
-All these problems can increase the capital cost of the building systems and impair the safety operation of the building.
+As the building is situated opposite the Hong Kong Convention & Exhibition Centre, the best to maximise the harbour views for the building and to not be obstructed by the neighbouring high-rise buildings was to design it to be tall enough to clear the height of neighbouring buildings.
+However, designing tall buildings bring several difficulties in structural and building services design.
+For example, excessive system static pressure in water systems, high line voltage drop, and a long distance of vertical transportation (resulting in long waits for elevators).
+All these problems can increase the capital cost of the building systems and impair the safety operations of the building.